shetualima/azure-project/README.md

 Finance Data:
 ## Dataset Overview

-This dataset contains  2 files withb 40 records of random public data with 24 columns each.
+This dataset contains  2 files with 40 records of random public data with 24 columns each.
 The data includes both numerical and categorical features, providing a random comprehensive view.

 ## Using Tools: